How to Promote Your Blog: 25 Unique and Highly Recommended Tips

 22. Gain backlinks

 Links direct users to your site from external online sources.
 It’s one excellent method for boosting your site’s SEO, as search engines deem your site more relevant if reputable sources care about your content too.
-To get started, here are some strategies to help you gain backlinks, such as guest blogging, submitting your site’s URLs to directories, and more.
+To get started, there are some strategies to help you gain backlinks, such as guest blogging, submitting your site’s URLs to directories, and more.

 23. Sprinkle in internal links

 Another linking strategy is to promote one blog post through another.
 Throughout your writing you will find opportunities to talk about other content you’ve already written.
-For example, we could be talking about blog promotion, which could lead us to link to a different post about blog templates.
+For example, we could be talking about blog promotion, which could lead us to link to a different post about blog examples.
 See what we did there ;)?
 As your blog is focused around one or a few topics, you’ll find that this promotion tactic is not so hard to implement.

 24. Add schema markup to your blog